East Meets West At Aroma Summit In China

 To this end, representatives from France, Korea and Japan were also invited to join the multi-national committee and lecture on a wide range of subjects and activities relating to the developing global aromatherapy and aromatic industries.
 Leading experts from China were also in attendance at the summit to present the committee and delegates with the results of their research and describe their victories and remaining challenges for cultivating aromatic plants throughout China.

-Cultivation and Extraction
+Cultivation and extraction lectures

 The venue was very well attended by delegates representing various industry sectors including the aromatherapy, beauty, flavour, perfumery and the traditional Chinese medicine community.
 It provided a wealth of authoritative information presented by the panel of experts, plus it presented a forum to investigate and discuss a practical and complete solution to some of the difficulties the aromatherapy industry in China is currently experiencing.